skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 .. code-block:: bash

-  sky launch -c dnn dnn.yaml
+  sky launch -c train train.yaml

 If there is any error, you can fix the code and/or the YAML, and launch the job again on the same cluster: